KewJieLong/docker_setup/README.md

 The idea of using Docker is we can first [build](#build-docker-image) a docker images where act as virtual machine, and this Virtual machine is configured and installed all the dependency / library for our code to run.
-Once we make the docker work in one instance, we can easily [export](#export-docker-image) the workable docker image to another instance.
+Once we make the docker work in one computer instance, we can easily [export](#export-docker-image) the workable docker image to another instance.
 While in another instance, we just need to [import](#import-docker-image) and [create](#start-container-with-image) a docker container with the images.
 Lastly, we just need to [ssh](#ssh-into-docker) into the docker container, it will just work as your first instance.